the-turing-way/the-turing-way/Chapter_Version_Control.md

 There are numerous tools available for version control such as Mercurial and SVN.
 The best know one is Git (and its web-based version, Github) which the instructions in this chapter will be geared towards.
-However the general principles and best practise described here applies regardless of what VC software you're using.
+There are a large number of detailed tutorials available online discussing the features and mechanics of how to use such systems (see the "Additional material" section at the end of the chapter.)
+This chapter aims to cover the general principles underpinning all version control systems, and best practise applies for using such systems.

 ----